micahwoods/micahwoods.github.io/_posts/2020-05-23-drought-bermuda-zoysia.md

 tags: [zoysia, bermuda, water, drought, irrigation]
 ---

 I was talking with a golf course designer recently, and he mentioned that "zoysia starts to look pretty attractive because of its lower water use."
 That led to a long conversation about how incorrect that statement is.
+Sure, zoysia as a warm-season grass will use less water than cool-season grasses.
+But that's comparing apples to oranges.
+One should look at the water use of zoysia compared to bermuda.
+When making that comparison, bermuda has higher turf quality than zoysia when irrigation is restricted.

-Sure, zoysia may use less water than bermuda, but it will do so because the zoysia is dormant and the bermuda remains green.
+Sure, theres one case where zoysia may use less water than bermuda.
+The reason it's using less water is because it is dormant while the bermuda remains green.

 Here is a photo of green bermudagrass (*Cynodon dactylon*) in a turf of dormant manilagrass (*Zoysia matrella*) during the dry season in Thailand.
 With the same amount of soil moisture, the bermudagrass remains green and the manilagrass is dormant.